Tilea Campaign, Part 35

 The army marched boldly to the watchtower’s vicinity and set about making an orderly and defensible camp.

 As this work was accomplished, our scouts travelled further abroad to learn the villages of Leno were as quiet and empty as Soncino, having also been abandoned by the foe.
-The city of Miragliano itself, however, swarmed with the vampires’ servants, and its ancient, grey-stone walls hosted a force of rotting-but-walking corpses.
+The city of Miragliano itself, however, swarmed with the vampires’ servants, and its ancient, grey-stone walls occupied by a host of rotting-but-walking corpses.

 What most concerned the army council was the news that the putrid waters of the Blighted Marshes had been allowed to overspill their artificial bounds to claim the land around the city walls and, most likely, a good deal of the city within.